brickpool/logo/doc/PG-Protocol.md

 ## Start Operating `18`

 ### Description
+Executing the command switches the connected LOGO device from the STOP mode to the RUN mode.

+### Query
 Send to LOGO! to change the operation mode to _RUN_

-### Query

 Command | Function | Trailer
 --- | --- | ---